tobiasbriones/cp-unah-is910-simulation-theory/random-babylon-dice/index.md

 ## Conclusion

-Code was added to the default given Babylon.js playground example to generate random dices instead of the same dice every time.
+Code was added to the default given Babylon.js playground example to generate random dices instead of just generating the same dice every time.

 ## Bibliography